tdwg/dwc/docs/rdf/index.md

      dcterms:language <http://id.loc.gov/vocabulary/iso639-2/eng>.
 ```

 No terms defined within the Darwin Core namespace have range or domain declarations.
 However, some terms imported into Darwin Core from Dublin Core do have domain or range declarations.
-[Sections 3.2](#32-imported-dublin-core-terms-for-which-only-literal-objects-are-appropriate-normative) and [3.3](#33-imported-dublin-core-terms-that-have-non-literal-objects-and-corresponding-terms-that-have-literal-objects-normative) of this guide gives the declared ranges and domains when they are asserted for such terms.
+[Sections 3.2](#32-imported-dublin-core-terms-for-which-only-literal-objects-are-appropriate-normative) and [3.3](#33-imported-dublin-core-terms-that-have-non-literal-objects-and-corresponding-terms-that-have-literal-objects-normative) of this guide give the declared ranges and domains when they are asserted for such terms.

 ##### 2.3.1.3 Explicit vs. inferred type declarations (normative)

 Because the use of a predicate having a range or domain declaration implies the `rdf:type` of a resource, data providers SHOULD exercise caution in using any such term in a non-standard way.
-For example, if the property `foaf:familyName` were used with a specimen (e.g., to indicate the taxonomic family), that use would imply that the specimen was a `foaf:Person` .
+For example, if the property `foaf:familyName` were used with a specimen (e.g., to indicate the taxonomic family), that use would imply that the specimen was a `foaf:Person`.
 However, it cannot be assumed that all clients will perform the reasoning necessary to infer the `rdf:type` declarations implied by range and domain declarations.
 Therefore, if a data provider feels that it is important for a consumer to know that a resource is an instance of a particular class, the provider SHOULD type the resource using an explicit `rdf:type` triple even if that asserts the same information that could be inferred from a domain or range declaration.
 For example, if providers of images want to assure that an image will be found in a query for resources having `rdf:type` `foaf:Image`, they SHOULD NOT assume that describing the image using the property `foaf:depicts` will accomplish that because of the range declaration of `foaf:depicts`.
 It would be safer to include

 ```xml
 <rdf:type  rdf:resource="http://xmlns.com/foaf/0.1/Image"/>